12 Taking Action

 “Eva, what you are doing is surviving.
 And it is good.
 You have changed the course for your city and its people.”

-Eva was uncomfortable, so she pointed towards the road up ahead.
+Eva was uncomfortable, so she pointed to the road up ahead.
 “This is one of the prettiest areas on the island.”

 The foothill gave way to the rolling meadows of the Palouse.
 The prairie grasses and wheat fields made this her favorite location on Rylie Glen.
 Horses running at a slower pace allowed them to enjoy the scene.